Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 Then, start `sqlcommand` as you did for the lesson.
 For each of the following tasks, you should get your SQL statements running in `sqlcommand` first, and then add them to your homework file.
 It may be helpful to have two terminal sessions open in VSCode - one for `sqlcommand`, and another to run your homework.
 Next, create a file named `assignment5-sql.txt` within the `assignment5` directory.
 Each line in this file should be an SQL command, as described in the tasks.
 Lines beginning with `#` are treated as comments.
-As you add SQL commands to this file, you can test them with the following command:
+As you add SQL statements to this file, you can test them using the following command:

 ```bash
 npm run tdd assignment5